ymlai87416/CarND-LaneLines-P1/writeup.md

 **Finding Lane Lines on the Road**

 I am going to present a way to detect the lane lines on the road by using computer vision technique and present the result of using such approach.
-Afterward, I will discuss the shortcomings and present the possible way to improve the detection pipeline further.
+Afterward, I will discuss the shortcomings and present possible ways to improve the detection pipeline further.

 The goals/steps of this project are the following:
 * Make a pipeline that finds lane lines on the road